Meet the 20 startups in this year’s GCT Startup-in-Residence program

 The deal might seem too good to be true, but Harrigan argued that the startups make Company more appealing to its enterprise tenants: “We are retrofitting this building to look and feel and operate like a brand new building … but the one amenity that cannot be simply rolled out is people.”

-He also said the program is only taking up 15,000 square feet of the building’s 150,000 square foot total.
+He also said the program is only taking up 15,000 square feet of the building’s 150,000 total square feet.

 “It sounds like an exceptionally generous offering and it isn’t,” he said.
 “It sounds like it doesn’t make a ton of business sense but that’s actually wrong … Fifteen thousand square feet of space to great early-stage founders helps establish a truly remarkable program and campus in New York City.
-Those are resources are well spent.”
+Those resources are well spent.”

 In the past, we’ve written about Grand Central Tech as an accelerator program, but Harrigan said, “We weren’t and aren’t an accelerator” — it just used “the nomenclature that’s known.”
 Now the program is taking on a more fitting name, though it sounds like the operations won’t be changing too dramatically.